 Use the diploma calculator to check the international diploma requirements.
 If your prior education is not listed this does not mean that you cannot apply, just that we will have to assess your documents on an individual basis.
 Therefore, we advise you to apply and upload all the relevant documents.

+The diploma calculator is currently under construction and is not yet complete.
 No rights may be derived from the diploma calculator for your future application.